kubedb/cli/docs/guides/mongodb/snapshot/backup-and-restore.md

 **Pass Arguments to Backup/Recovery Job:**

-KubeDB also allows to pass extra arguments for backup or recovery job.
+KubeDB allows users to pass extra arguments for backup or recovery jobs.
 You can provide these arguments through `spec.podTemplate.spec.args` field of Snapshot crd.

 ```yaml
 apiVersion: kubedb.com/v1alpha1